vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Because worker threads do not require allocation of extra memory, they are more lightweight than processes created with `fork()`.
 Threads are similar to processes and also run in parallel using multiple cores, but spawning too many threads won't be beneficial and can cause even slowdown of the system.

-Now let's write code to imitate a CPU bound tak:
+Now let's write code to imitate a CPU bound task:

 ```javascript
 console.time('time');